drajk/game-of-life/README.md

 ## Running unit tests

-After you have installed all dependencies you can run the app with:
+You can run unit tests with:

 ```bash
 yarn run test